 Pin a number on your shirt and hit the streets, as long-distance runners take part in the city’s biggest marathon.
 The Hong Kong Marathon has been on-the-run since 1997, the annual event seeing up to 60,000 people compete at the beginning of every year.
 While the full marathon distance covers over 40km, there are half-marathon and 10km races too.

 Hong Kong’s biggest festival, and one that sweeps over the entire city.
 Red lanterns are hung all across town, lion dances are performed on the streets, and crowds head down to their local temple to pray for good fortune.
 Chinese New Year, observed in January or February according to the Chinese lunar calendar, is a celebration that Hong Kong adores.
-Take a wander through the many makeshift markets selling all manner of festive items, stop in to see floats at the carnival, and then catch the stunning fireworks display that lights up Victoria Harbour.
+Take a wander through the many makeshift markets selling all manner of festive items, stop in to see citywide celebrations, and then catch the stunning fireworks display that lights up Victoria Harbour.

 Started in the 1970s as a local club affair, the Sevens has blossomed into Hong Kong’s biggest sporting showcase.
 Tickets are nigh impossible to procure, but those that gain entrance are treated to a true spectacle.
 The world’s finest athletes battle in rapid-fire games for three days, while local legions watch on, most notably from the South Stand.
 If you can’t gain entrance, neighbouring Sevens Village makes an entertaining substitute.